Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Sectoriality, -sectoriality and the bounded -calculus

 respectively, where we follow the notation in \cite{Analysis2}.
-We will keep this notation throughout this paper and denote by $\sigma(\A)$ and $\rho(\A)$ the spectrum and the resolvent set of $\A$, respectively, where we always consider spaces over $\C$.
-By $\Do(\A)$, $\Ran(\A)$, and $\ker(\A)$ we denote the domain, the range, and the kernel of an operator $\A$, respectively.
+We will keep this notation throughout this paper and denote by $\sigma(T)$ and $\rho(T)$ the spectrum and the resolvent set of $T$, respectively, where we always consider spaces over $\C$.
+If real spaces are needed, these can be obtained for the relevant examples by restriction.
+By $\Do(T)$, $\Ran(T)$, and $\ker(T)$ we denote the domain, the range, and the kernel of an operator $T$, respectively.
+We denote by $\id$ the identity map on $X$ and also write to make it short $\lambda-T$ instead of $\lambda\id-T$ for $\lambda\in \C$.